farcasterxyz/docs/docs/developers/guides/accounts/create-account.md

 ### 6. Collect an `Add` signature from the user.

-Collect an EIP-712 `Add` signature from the user to authorize adding an account key to their fid.
+Collect an EIP-712 `Add` signature from the user to authorize adding an account key to their FID.

 ```ts
 if (signedKeyRequestMetadata.isOk()) {